 A client may refer to any of the following:

-1. A client is a computer that connects to and uses the resources of a remote computer, or server.
+1. A client is a computer that connects to and uses the resources of a remote computer or server.
 Many corporate networks comprise a client computer for each employee, each of which connects to the corporate server.
 The server provides resources like files, information, Internet and intranet access, and external processing power.
-In the case of processing, any work done on the server is referred to as "server-side" work.
+In the case of processing, any work done on the server is known as "server-side" work.
 Any work done on the local client is similarly called "client-side."

-3. A client can also be another term used to describe a user.
+3. A client is another term describing a user.